-Also, the observed increase in slope within the inner domain could, for instance, be compensated through time by sporadic events such as erosion due to heavy rain fall or snow melt, increased outward transport from conditions of high soil water content (external forcing), or natural modifications in the magnitude and pattern of the internal convection process (internal forcing).
-Our findings, over a limited time interval, though, suggest significant spatio-temporal variations of the internal processes, or combinations thereof.
+Also, the observed increase in slope within the inner domain could, for instance, be compensated through time by sporadic events such as erosion due to heavy rain fall or snow melt, increased outward transport from high soil moisture conditions, or changes in the magnitude and pattern of frost heaving and settling.
+Our findings, over a limited time interval, though, suggest significant spatio-temporal variations of the controlling processes within a time scale of three years.

-Our results show that the areas of decreasing elevation constitute larger volumes than those that rise.
+Our results show**or suggest?** that the areas of decreasing elevation constitute larger volumes than those that rise.
 It is therefore likely that the microrelief development is not, at least entirely, caused by the dynamics of the circles.
-Instead the decreasing elevation might also be caused by a thickening active layer accompanied by thaw settlement following ice melting in the transient zone.
-The elevation decrease and thaw settlement is not expected to be uniform, though, because ice melting also provides increased availability of soil water, and thus a potential for more frost heave and soil displacement during the yearly freeze-thaw cycle.
-Also differential freezing and thawing due to variable surface conditions, water content, thermal conductivity and advective heat transport, would influence this pattern.
-The areas where the relative elevation rises are areas where soil movement is predicted to have an upward velocity vector (Kessler et al., 2001).
-Further, in this model surface movement of soil is proportional to the local gradient.
-Accordingly, increasing surface relief will increase surface movement and therefore amplify the convection cell-like soil circulation within the sorted circles.
-This is similar as predicted for the general process of cryoturbation which may tend to increase sequestration of soil organic carbon (Bockheim, 2007), and thus act as a negative feedback in a global warming scenario.
+Instead, on average the study circles have subsided probably because of on an increase in thaw settlement due to the increase in active layer thickness under the current warming conditions (Fig. 2).
+The net subsidence and thaw settlement are not expected to be uniform, though, because of the considerable spatial variations in frost heaving and thaw settling due to large variations in soil texture, elevation and other surface conditions.
+The areas where the relative elevation rises are areas where modelled soil movement have an upward component (Kessler et al., 2001).
+According to this model, increasing surface relief is consistent with increasing the rate of soil circulation within the sorted circles.
+Such an acceleration in soil circulation may have important implications, as it may tend to increase sequestration of soil organic carbon (Bockheim, 2007), and thus act as a negative feedback in a global warming scenario.

-Further to the change in microrelief we find that the general surface velocity field revealed in our data corresponds partly well to the point-based data from previous studies (Hallet and Prestrud, 1986; Hallet et al., 1988; Hallet, 1998) and to the predictions of the model by Kessler and Werner (2003).
+The general surface velocity field revealed in our data are similar to those derived from the existing point-based data (Hallet and Prestrud, 1986; Hallet et al., 1988; Hallet, 1998) and from the model by Kessler and Werner (2003).
 However, there are two important deviations.
 First, Kessler and Werner (2003) model fine-domain surface displacements as proportional to surface slope.
-The displacement fields of the three fine domains we investigate are, however, not well related to slope.
+The displacement fields of the three fine domains we investigate are, however, not closely related to slope.
 In some sections, velocity vectors even point slightly upslope.
-These deviations from predictions could possibly be explained by differences in surface elevations during early summer thaw and the end of summer topography.
+These deviations from predictions could easily be due to our slopes being unrepresentative of the slopes when lateral soil displacements are largest, early in the thaw period, and to the large seasonal changes in micro-relief and slope during the thaw season.
 Hallet (1998) reports frost heave during autumn of up to 10 cm in the centre of fine domain, and differential frost heave could then easily invert part of the relief during winter and early summer.
 Second, the difference we find in dynamic behaviour between neighbouring circles (of similar visual appearance) is striking and unexpected.
 In the southern circle, fine domain displacement is mainly at the lower detectable limit.
 The middle circle best displays surface velocity vectors pointing radially outwards roughly from the centre, in accordance with model predictions, but this origin of displacements surprisingly does not coincide with the highest topography within the fine domain.
-Again, it is unclear if the Augusts 2007 and 2010 topographies are representative of the topography under which largest seasonal displacements happen.
+Again, the Augusts 2007 and 2010 elevation models are not likely to be representative of the topography under which largest seasonal displacements happen.